Charlie9009/CI_MS1_MYGYM/README.md

 ## Bugs

 * For a while I had problems with the bootstrap and Javascript overriding my own CSS rules.
-I fixed it by placing my CSS stylesheet beneath the other links to have more priority.
+I fixed it by placing my CSS stylesheet beneath the other stylesheet links to have more priority.

 * The code for the carousel had an extra incomplete div tag which I removed.

 * I used Iframes for the videos in this project and I had paragraphs within those Iframes "*Sorry, your browser does not support Iframes*".
-But text within the Iframes did not go thru the validator so I removed them.
+But text within the Iframes did not go thru the validators so I removed them.

-* The navigation bar did not push the other content down when opening.
+* On smaller screens the hamburger navigation bar did not push the other content down when opening.
 I fixed it by setting the logo and the navigation bar height to % instead of pixels.

+* The navigation bar did not center.
+I fixed it by using justify content and margins.

-* I had issues with aria-labelledby for the login modal when running the validation.
+* I had issues with aria-labelledby for the login modal when running the validators.
 I fixed it by changing it to loginModal.

 * Throughout the project I had a lot of contrast errors when testing it towards *Wave Web Validator*.
 Especially in the Schedule where I have personal colors for every workout, I solved it by darkening some of the workout colors and switching some.

 * I also had contrast errors in the Carousel, because of the different colors in the images I had to test out quite a few colors.
-In the end I found some that I liked and worked.
+In the end I chose to pick different text colors for all the Carousel images.

-* The navigation bar did not center.
-I fixed it by using justify content and margins.

 * Fixed better performance score by replacing jquery and bootstap for newer versions